bakpakin/Fennel/reference.md

 ; -> (if (> (+ abc 99) 0) (do (os.exit)))
 ```

-Call the `macrodebug` macro with a form and it will expand all the
+Call the `macrodebug` macro with a form and it will repeatedly expand
-macros in that form and print out the resulting form.
-Note that the
+top-level macros in that form and print out the resulting form.
+Note
-resulting form will usually not be sensibly indented, so you might
+that the resulting form will usually not be sensibly indented, so you
-need to copy it and reformat it into something more readable.
+might need to copy it and reformat it into something more readable.

 It will attempt to load the `fennelview` module to pretty-print the
 results but will fall back to `tostring` if that isn't found.
 If you